Kevin Houser Allegedly Recommended Unsuitable Investments

 - On February 3, 2022, investors alleged that Kevin Houser recommended unsuitable investments to them while working at LPL Financial.
 Investors allege that investments they made in FS KKR Capital Corp (FSKR), the FS Energy and Power Fund (FSEP), Cole Credit Property Trust IV, and CIM Real Estate Finance Trust were unsuitable, high-risk, and speculative.
 Investors seek $244,000 in damages in this pending suit.

 - On November 16, 2020, an investor alleged that Kevin Houser made misleading recommendations to invest in Franklin Square BDC, Cole Credit Property Trust IV, and a CIM real estate investment trust (REIT) between July 2013 and February 2014.
 The investor alleges these investments did not suit his conservative investment profile.
-He seeks $358,000 in this pending dispute.
+The client sought $358,000 and received a settlement of $75,000.

 - On July 21, 2020, investors alleged that Kevin Houser made misleading recommendations of investments in Franklin Square business development companies (BDCs) and AXA Annuities between December 2015 and July 2020 which did not match clients’ conservative investment profiles.
 They sought $300,000 in damages and were granted a $75,000 settlement.